stevana/stateful-pbt-with-fakes/README.md

 that contained the get and increment command respectively, and the second group of percentages tell us the proportion of get and increment commands out of all commands generated.
-Note that the first group doesn’t add up to 100%, because most tests will contain both commands, whereas the second group does.
+Note that the first group doesn't add up to 100%, because most tests will contain both commands, whereas the second group does.
 The reason the second group is almost 50-50 is because in the generator we generate both commands with equal probability.